mojaloop/documentation-artifacts/presentations/July 2020 Community Event/PI 11 Objectives.md

 * Fully implemented Auth service

 ## Fraud Management
-* To drive the delivery of a fraud risk management solution to complement a Mojaloop platform implementation
+* Provide a set of documentation/tools/roadmaps for Mojaloop platform implementers to ensure they can implement the mandatory tasks required for fraud risk management at the Hub.

 ## Extend Bulk Transfer
 * Design a PoC for advanced Bulk Payment Use Cases such as Bulk Lookup, Bulk Quote & Transfers for multiple Payee FSPs and present to the CCB